Hwy 36 to Hwy 299

 There isn't much going on in Douglas City, but it does have a motel; the Timber Lodge, a small store with one gas pump (the proprietor, Liam Gogan also offers guided fishing trips on the Trinity River and is the brother of Super Bowl and Pro Bowl champion Kevin Gogan, formerly of the San Francisco 49ers.

 Downtown Weaverville isn't to be missed either, short enough to park and walk.
 Take in the double spiral staircases on either side of Main Street.
 Visit the historic Chinese temple known as the Joss House, the oldest (still) operating Chinese Temple in California built in 1874.
 This is California's best-preserved example of a Gold Rush-era Chinese place of worship.
 The temple is now the Weaverville Joss House State Historic Park, and its interior, including an intricately carved wooden altar, can be viewed close-up by visitors.
 A small museum sits adjacent to the temple, and the park guides have always been knowledgeable and exceedingly eager to provide a hands-on tour of the temple and its history.
+There is another Joss House Temple in Mendocino, and another in Marysville.

-It's also worth noting Hwy 3 parallels Interstate 5 and if time constraints allow, this is a wonderful detour for the north or south bound motorcyclist or sports car pilot and easily accessed at Yreka and connecting back to I-5 at Red Bluff via Highway 36.
-For the RV traveler, this is a very twisty route with three mountain passes and the full 145 mile length of Hwy 3 is not advisable, especially the Scott Mountain Summit which includes several very sharp and steep hairpins.
+It's also worth noting Highway 3 parallels Interstate 5 and if time constraints allow, this is a wonderful detour for the north or south bound motorcyclist or sports car pilot and easily accessed at Yreka and connecting back to I-5 at Red Bluff via Highway 36.
+For the RV traveler, this is a very twisty route with three mountain passes and the full 145 mile length of Highway 3 is not advisable, especially the Scott Mountain Summit which includes several very sharp and steep hairpins.

-The Hayfork Pass portion of Hwy 3 has always been a highlight of any Northern California motorcycle ride.
+The Hayfork Pass portion of Highway 3 has always been a highlight of any Northern California motorcycle ride.
 Very few places can you experience mountain curves such as these with so little traffic.
 Each time we ride this, I marvel at what a treasure this leg of the journey is, the region is beautiful, rustic, remote, forgotten, and perfect just the way it is.

 Hwy 3 Hayfork Pass - Photo Gallery